maichmueller/cfrainbow/README.md

   regret_minimizer=rm.RegretMatcher
 )
 ```
-For more detailed examples, please refer to the examples directory.
+For more detailed examples, please refer to the examples directory (wip).